 My sweaty palms held the Walkman as if it was a grenade.
 I pressed play and waited to be blown to bits.

 Breaking Shabbos in that manner was so incredibly frightening.
-I was absolutely positive that He was there, despite the layers, locks and darkness.
+I was absolutely confident that He was there, despite the layers, locks, and darkness.
 I knew Him, felt Him and was desperate to drive Him away.

 But that fear….oh that fear…..